-The soil has been silvered.
-The corpse has been chromed.
-It is a futuristic mirror reflecting the evidence of tomorrow’s light.
+The corpse has been chromed, a futuristic mirror reflecting the evidence of tomorrow.

-The Moon is most real when we do not interrupt it, when we are as a third party, witnessing conversation.
+The Moon appears when we are as a third party, witnessing conversation.
+Gazing through our periphery.

 We have touchstones of the future other.
-The Moon is the reanimation ignited by the sun, it is a possession of light, it is a possession, it is our possession.
+It is a possession of light.
+It is a possession.

-At dawn the mirror dims, we lose our possession, our future other.
-The Moon is the closest thing we have, it is a brother.
-It is easy to forget the dead if they do not warm you.
+The mirror dims, our brother, our future other.
+We forget the dead if they do not warm you.

-For our love of stars, we block the dead moon, not allowing its reanimation, its future self.
-Only idealists believe in ghosts, those looking towards the future.
+For our love of stars we block the dead moon, not allowing its reanimation.

 Yet we sleep at night, yet we confine our vision to the light we feel on our skin.

-But in death it reveals itself to the living, fiction in non-fiction, the future other, a Full Moon in the Daytime.
+In death it reveals itself to the living, fiction in non-fiction, a Full Moon in the Daytime (1)